adhaase/Pokemon-battle-sim/README.md

 I plan to add the following features:
 * Pokémon counters based on type
 * Items
+* A "speed" trait, rather than always having the user's party attack first.
 * A more *intelligent* automated decision making process based on the above two features.